Infinity Kappa vs Alpine Type-R

 All car audio systems require a decent power source for optimum functionality.
 Power handling refers to the continuous amount of power a speaker can handle, while peak power is the maximum amount of power a speaker can tolerate in short bursts.

 The amount of power handling aids in knowing how powerful of an amplifier you need.
-It is advisable to ensure that your power source levels match the recommended power handling rate of your speakers.
+It is advisable to ensure that your power source levels match your speakers’ recommended power handling rate.

 With the Infinity Kappa 60.11cs car speakers, their 6.5″ 2-way speakers handle power ranging from 5-90 watts RMS and 270 watts Peak Power.
 As such, these speakers are ideal for midrange or tweeter component upgrades for car systems powered by factory-installed amplifiers or external head units.